dhruv-varshney/Gym-Management-system/README.md

  “To Design and Develop the GYM MANAGEMENT SYSTEM that will automate the manual process of gym management.”

 # FRONT END TOOLS:

-1. PYTHON
-2. HTML
+1. HTML
-3. CSS
+2. CSS
-4. JAVASCRIPT
+3. JAVASCRIPT

 # BACK END TOOLS:
 1. MYSQL
-2. PYTHON

 # Modules:
 1. A login system for the members, trainers, and admin.